Clinical experience · Kratom and 7-OH dependence

 Kratom's primary active compounds — mitragynine and 7-hydroxymitragynine (7-OH) — bind to mu-opioid receptors in the brain.
 This is the same receptor system involved in opioid dependence.
 Regular use leads to receptor adaptation, tolerance, and ultimately withdrawal when use stops.

 7-OH, which is now sold as a concentrated extract, is significantly more potent than kratom leaf and produces dependence more rapidly and more severely.
+See what hydro 7 (7-OH) kratom is for a detailed explanation.

 Withdrawal

-Kratom withdrawal is uncomfortable but not dangerous.
+Kratom withdrawal is usually uncomfortable, not typically life-threatening.

 Symptoms include muscle aches, irritability, anxiety, insomnia, sweating, and strong cravings.
 Severity depends on dose, duration, and the form of kratom used.
 7-OH withdrawal is generally more intense than kratom leaf withdrawal at equivalent opioid effect levels.